Anks2833/Auth_Task/frontend/README.md

 ## Setup and Installation
 1. Clone the repository.
 2. Install dependencies using `npm install`.
-3. Start the development server using `npm start`.
+3. Start the development server using `npm run dev`.
-4. Ensure the backend server is running on `localhost:3000` or update the frontend configuration accordingly.
+4. Ensure the backend server is running on `localhost:5173` or update the frontend configuration accordingly.

 ## Technologies Used
 - **React**: For building the user interface.
 - **Axios**: Used for making API requests.
 - **React Router**: For handling routing.
 - **React Icons**: To enhance the UI with icons.

-## Future Enhancements
-- Implement more robust error handling and user feedback mechanisms.
-- Extend the admin dashboard with more features such as detailed analytics.
-- Improve mobile responsiveness across all components.
+- **React Three Fiber**: Used for adding 3D rendering capabilities to the React application.